 First 5 Orange County oversees the allocation of funds from Proposition 10, which added a 50-cent tax on tobacco products sold in California.
-In Fiscal Year 2017/18, First 5 Orange County directed more than $31 million to fund programs that served young children.
-Funds help pay for pediatric primary and specialty health care, children’s dental, homeless prevention, early education, and child development programs for children from the prenatal stage to age five and their families.
+In Fiscal Year 2018/19, First 5 Orange County directed more than $25 million to provide more than 2.8 million services to more than 153,700 Orange County children ages 0-5 and their family members.
+Funds help pay for pediatric primary and specialty health care, children’s dental, homeless prevention, early education, and child development programs.
 First 5 Orange County’s goal is to ensure all children are healthy and ready to learn when they enter school.

 Summary: What Can We Do in One Year?

-Children received 75,473 emergency or transitional shelter bed nights and their family members received 106,975 bed nights
+Children and their family members received 144,997 emergency or transitional shelter bed nights

-21,941 home visits and 31,110 office visits were conducted to improve parent knowledge of healthy child development
+44,865 home and office visits were conducted to improve parent knowledge of healthy child development

 The Annual Report Summary describes First 5 Orange County’s strategic priorities and the many programs it supports.